Siete canciones populares españolas: Songs

+Lyrics

+All the texts deal with love and the courting process, whether playfully, seriously, or tragically.
+The first song, for example, alludes to the importance of virginity to a girl's value on the marriage market, though the text itself is about a shop reducing the price of a delicate cloth due to a stain.
+"Nana" is a lullaby: it deals with love's outcome.
+"Polo" expresses a wild desire for revenge on an unfaithful lover.

 Arrangements

 Falla and Paul Kochanski arranged six of the songs (omitting No. 2 and changing the order) for violin as Suite populaire Espagnole.
 This arrangement has been further adapted, by Maurice Maréchal for cello and piano, and by Werner Thomas-Mifune for an ensemble of six celli.

 They have been arranged for guitar by Miguel Llobet and for orchestra by Ernesto Halffter, student and friend of Falla, in 1951, and Luciano Berio in 1978.

 Recordings

 Falla recorded the work with Maria Barrientos, a coloratura soprano who had retired from the operatic stage to concentrate on concert performances.